NEW THIS YEAR

-A faculty sponsor is required to enroll students by completing an online registration form (available at www.acsa-arch.org) by December 5, 2018.
-Complete an online form for your entire studio or for each individual student or team of students participating.
-Students or teams wishing to enter the competition on their own must have a faculty sponsor, who should complete the form.
+A faculty sponsor is required to enroll students by completing an online registration form (available at www.acsa-arch.org) prior to submission by January 16, 2019.
+Complete one online form for each individual student or team of students participating.
+Students or teams wishing to enter the competition on their own must have a faculty sponsor, who should complete the online registration form.
 There is no entry or submission fee to participate in the competition.
-Please add the email address firstname.lastname@example.org your address book to ensure that you receive all emails regarding your participation in the competition.
+Please add the email address email@example.com & firstname.lastname@example.org to your address book to ensure that you receive all emails regarding your participation in the competition.

-During registration the faculty will have the ability to add students, add teams, assign students to teams, and add additional faculty.
-Registration is required by December 5, 2018, but can be changed, edited and added to until a student begins their final submission.
+During registration faculty will have the ability to add students and create teams.
+Registration is required by January 16, 2019, but can be changed, edited and added to until a student begins their final submission.

 The administration of the competition at each institution is left to the discretion of the faculty within the guidelines set forth in this document.
 Work should have been completed in a design studio or related class within the 2018 calendar year.
 Design work completed before 2018 will not be accepted.

 Each faculty sponsor may develop an internal system to evaluate the students’ work using the criteria set forth in this Competition Program and the Curriculum Addendum.
 The evaluation process should be an integral part of the design process, encouraging students to scrutinize their work in a manner similar to that of the jury.The final result of the design process will be a submission of four presentation boards and a narrative describing the design solution and approach to the each of the ten sustainability measures.

 ONLINE PROJECT SUBMISSION